mikke89/RmlUiDoc/index.md

 **[Gallery](pages/gallery.html)**

-***Note:*** RmlUi is currently undergoing some breaking changes in preparation for RmlUi 4.0.
+***Note:*** RmlUi is currently undergoing some [breaking changes](https://github.com/mikke89/RmlUi/blob/master/changelog.md#rmlui-40-wip) in preparation for RmlUi 4.0.
 This documentation reflects the current master branch of RmlUi.
-If you are on RmlUi 3.x we encourage you to download the [offline documentation for RmlUi 3.3](https://github.com/mikke89/RmlUiDoc/releases/tag/3.3).
+If you are on RmlUi 3.x we encourage you to download the [offline documentation for RmlUi 3.3](https://github.com/mikke89/RmlUiDoc/releases/tag/3.3) or upgrade to the master branch.

 ### Programming Documentation